Hellhounds are supernatural animals borne out of folklore that have been part of the legends of many countries around the world for centuries.

 Soon after, the dog started attacking the house, ripping the screens from the screen doors.
 It didn’t, however, attack the family.

 One night, one of the children was found talking to the dog.
 The boy’s mother said he seemed to be transfixed, talking to the dog in a low voice.
-The dog was growling, so the mother threw a bottle at the dog and it ran off.
+The dog was growling, so the mother threw a bottle at it, and it ran off.

-For a week afterwards the boy said things to his family, like “We don’t want you here” or “Our ghosts are food”.
+For a week afterward, the boy said things to his family, like “We don’t want you here” or “Our ghosts are food.”
 The family’s pet cats began to be afraid of the boy.

 He also started to prick his fingers with needles and use the blood to paint all over the walls.